marceltanuri/templates-auto-deploy/README.md

 The deployTemplates dir has the following sub-dirs

--- /deployTemplates

---- /{groupId}
+├─ deployTemplates
+├─── {groupId}

----- /{resourceClassName} for example: PortletDisplayTemplate

------ /{className} for example: BlogsEntry
+├───── {resourceClassName} for example: PortletDisplayTemplate ├─────── {className} for example: BlogsEntry

 3) Your file will be read and your ADT will be updated.